CMSTrackerDPG/certifier/docs/development.rst

 Feature branches
 ~~~~~~~~~~~~~~~~

-When developing new features, a new feature branch should be created.
+When developing new features or working on bugfixes, a new branch should be created.

 .. code:: bash

+    # for new features
-    git checkout -b feature-mynewfeature develop
+    git checkout -b feature-mynewfeature master

+	# for specific issues, e.g. issue 108
+	git checkout -b "#108" master

 After the new changes have been committed, they can be merged back into
-the develop branch.
+the master branch.

 .. code:: bash

-    git checkout develop
+	git checkout master
-    git merge my-new-feature
+	git merge --no-ff feature-mynewfeature  # --no-ff can be clearer for historic reasons, preserving commits on a separate "branch"
+	git commit -m "Merging feature mynewfeature"
-    git branch -d my-new-feature
+	git branch -d feature-mynewfeature
-    git push origin develop
+	git push origin master

-The push to the development branch automatically triggers the unit tests
+The push to `master` branch automatically triggers the unit tests
 at Travis CI.

 Django Tutorial